 Even if you have been expecting it, it can still feel like a big shock to get a diagnosis.
 It might take time to take on board what this might mean for you and your child.

 The diagnosis can be used to make sure that your child accesses the right support to help them make progress and reach their potential.

 If your child is under 5 years the paediatrician may tell you that your child has global developmental delay.
 In the pre-school years it is difficult to tell how much progress a child will make and whether or not the gap between them and their peers is growing or if things are improving.

 Some children will have special educational needs as a result of this delay and will need additional help in nursery and school.

-We will ask your permission to tell our partners in Education that we think your child might need help in their nursery or future setting.
+Professionals working with your family will ask your permission to tell our partners in Education, that we think your child might need help in their nursery or future educational settings.

 You might feel relieved that the assessment does not show a reason for your child’s delay.
 The assessment team may be able to reassure you that your child will reach their milestones in their own time.

 In the meantime the team are there to support you and your child with the difficulties they face right now - to help them reach their potential.

 You can contact the Healthy Child Programme by calling Just One Number on 0300 300 0123 or texting Parentline on 07520 631590.
 Our opening hours are 8am-6pm Monday-Friday (excluding bank holidays) and 9am-1pm on Saturdays.